bestander/npm-git-lock/README.md

 The algorithm is simple:
 1. Check if node_modules folder is present in the working directory
-2. If it exists and there is a git repository in it, check if the remote repository from --repo argument is present
+2. If node_modules exists check if there is a separate git repository in it
 3. Calculate sha1 hash from package.json in base64 format
-4. If remote repo from [2] has a commit tagged with sha1 from [3] then check it out clean
+4. If remote repo from [2] has a commit tagged with sha1 from [3] then check it out clean, no npm install is required
-5. Otherwise remove everything from node_modules, do a clean `npm install`, commit, tag with sha1 from [3] and push to remote repo
+5. Otherwise remove everything from node_modules, do a clean npm install, commit, tag with sha1 from [3] and push to remote repo
+6. Next time you build with the same package.json, it is guaranteed that you get node_modules from the first run

 After this you end up with a reliable and reproducible source controlled node_modules folder.
 If there is any change in package.json, a fresh `npm install` will be done once.